Bright X-ray radiation from plasma bubbles in an evolving laser wakefield accelerator

 As the density is increased, the evolution becomes fast enough that injection occurs before the end of the gas jet, resulting in low energy electron beams.
 This region II is marked by the shaded area in fig.\,\ref{ebeam_energies}.
 Increasing the density further reduces the \textsc{pipe} length and brings the injection point earlier in the gas jet.
 But in region II, the density is low enough that the laser has not depleted by the end of the gas jet, so earlier injection leads to an increase in acceleration length.
 This coupled with the increase in the accelerating field ($\propto \sqrt{n_{\rm e}}$) results in a rapid increase of beam energy with increasing density.

 Once the density is high enough that the pump depletion length is less than the gas jet length (region III), increasing the density actually decreases the length over which the electron beam is accelerated.
 Therefore in region III, despite the continuing increase in electric field strength, higher density results in a decrease in the electron energy.
-At the highest densities, the \textsc{pipe} length is very short and, because the pump depletion length is longer than the dephasing length, the electron beam energy approaches the dephasing limit (eqn.~3).
+At the highest densities, the \textsc{pipe} length is very short and the electron beam energy approaches the dephasing limit (eqn.\,\ref{with_sf}).
+To model all this behaviour, we need an expression for the energy gained by an electron accelerated over some fraction of a dephasing length, and an expression that tells us what fraction of a dephasing length is available after the \textsc{pipe} length is taken into account.